-Aurelio Martinez is a Honduran Garifuna singer-songwriter.
-He is the leading voice of the Garifuna people, speakers of the last remaining Indigenous Carib language.
+Aurelio is a leading voice of the Garifuna people, speakers of the last living Indigenous Carib language.
 There is a vibrant Garifuna community in Crotona Park East, The Bronx.

 About Aurelio Martinez

 Aurelio Martinez was born into a musical family and became a talented drummer as a child.
 He learned his rhythms in the traditional way from his uncles and grandfather.
 Aurelio learned to sing from his mother.
 As a boy, Aurelio was already participating in Garifuna rituals which shouldn’t be surprising because we all do what our parents and families and communities do.

 As a teenager he started to play in Latin bands.
 The first album Aurelia recorded with Grupo Garifuna de Honduras was Lita Ariran (JVC Records, 1995).
 It is a Garifuna classic.